instacart/wilson_score/README.md

 ## Star Ratings

-Imagine you have a rating system with 1 to 5 stars.
+You have a rating system where users can rate products from 1 to 5 stars.

-There are two ratings, a 4 star and a 5 star.
+A product has two ratings - one 4 star and one 5 star.

 ```ruby
 average_rating = 4.5